Proud of our past, ready for our future.

 2. Percentage based local job guarantees

-3. Dynamic First Nations collaboration
+3. Dynamic First Nations consultation and collaboration

 4. Community benefit royalties